EllisV/website/src/_drafts/oxid-symfony-composer.md

 ## Symfony ClassLoader

-Various organizations dedicate their time to solve lower level problems such as autoloading or logging.
+Various organizations dedicate their time to solve problems such as autoloading or logging.
 Symfony organization is a famous and time proven maintainer of that type of components.
 Lets try to implement Symfony ClassLoader into OXID.

 Symfony ClassLoader provides tools to autoload your classes.
 Whenever you reference a class that hasn't been loaded yet, PHP uses autoloading mechanism.[^fn-symfony_classloader_intro] Symfony ClassLoader has three ways of autoloading: